axissixa57/manipulation-with-root/README.md

 ## Description

+- Drag and drop is implemented without the use of third-party libraries

 Features:
 1) Drag and drop:
 - swaps if elements overlap each other ( for example, elements on the same level or child elements of one branch on another)